-An intersection class expression ObjectIntersectionOf(CE_1 ...
-CE_n) contains all individuals that are instances of all class expressions CE_1 for $1 \le i \le n$.
+An intersection class expression ObjectIntersectionOf( CE\1 ...
+CE\n ) contains all individuals that are instances of all class expressions $CE_i$ for $1 \le i \le n$ .

-''' ObjectIntersectionOf := 'ObjectIntersectionOf' '(' ClassExpression ClassExpression { ClassExpression } ')'

-ClassAssertion( a:Dog a:Brian )

-ClassAssertion( a:CanTalk a:Brian )
+ObjectIntersectionOf := 'ObjectIntersectionOf' '(' ClassExpression ClassExpression { ClassExpression } ')' Example: Consider the ontology consisting of the following axioms.
+ClassAssertion( a:Dog a:Brian ) Brian is a dog.
+ClassAssertion( a:CanTalk a:Brian ) Brian can talk.

-ClassAssertion( a:CanTalk a:Brian )

-Brian can talk.

 The following class expression describes all dogs that can talk; furthermore, a:Brian is classified as its instance.

-ObjectIntersectionOf( a:Dog a:CanTalk ) '''
+ObjectIntersectionOf( a:Dog a:CanTalk )